SAMP/T

-SAMP/T (Sol-Air Moyenne-Portée/Terrestre, French for "Surface-to-Air Medium-Range/Land-based") is a mobile surface-to-air missile (SAM) system developed as a joint French-Italian project.
+SAMP/T (Sol-Air Moyenne-Portée/Terrestre, French for "Surface-to-Air Medium-Range/Land-based") is an Aster 30 based mobile surface-to-air missile (SAM) system developed as a joint Franco-Italian project.
 It is capable of defending against aircraft, cruise missiles, and tactical ballistic missiles.
-In September 2025, Denmark announced that it would be purchasing two SAMP/T systems as the long-range component of its integrated ground-based air defence systems.

 Development

 Design of SAMP/T started in 1990 with the goal of producing an all-European long-range ground-based air defence system as a counterpart to the US Patriot missile system.
 Production began in 1997 and the first systems were delivered to the French and Italian armies for operational evaluation in 2008.
 Full operation began in France in 2010 and Italy in 2012.

 Design

 The SAMP/T system is designed around 4–6 launchers holding eight vertically-launched Aster 30 missiles each, one multi-function radar, and one engagement module for battery command and control.
 A crew of 14 is required per four-launcher battery.
 All components are designed to be mounted on 8x8 trucks, making the system fully air-transportable by C-130 or similar aircraft.

 SAMP/T is capable of tracking 100 aerial targets and engaging 10 simultaneously.
 The use of Aster 30 missiles provides SAMP/T with the ability to intercept tactical ballistic missiles and hypersonic cruise missiles.
-It can engage air-breathing targets and cruise missiles at ranges of up to 100 km, and can intercept tactical ballistic missiles fired from more than 600 km away when provided long-range cueing data from an external system.
+It can engage air-breathing targets and cruise missiles at ranges of up to 120 km, and can intercept tactical ballistic missiles fired from more than 600 km away when provided long-range cueing data from an external system.

 SAMP/T NG was designed with an extended engagement capability, providing 360° and full zenithal coverage.
 It can be purchased with the French Thales GF 300 radar or the Italian Kronos GMHP radar.
-SAMP/T NG can engage air-breathing targets at a range of 150 km and at 25 km altitude, and it can track up to 1000 targets.
+SAMP/T NG can engage air-breathing targets at ranges beyond 150 km (93 mi) and at altitudes up to 25 km (82,000 ft), and it can track up to 1,000 targets.
 The system has a typical crew of 20 per battery, although once the system is encamped only three people are required to operate it.